MichaelBurge/michaelburge.github.io/_posts/2019-05-12-marai-agent.markdown

 ---

 [Super Mario Bros](https://en.wikipedia.org/wiki/Super_Mario_Bros.) is a video game released for the [Nintendo Entertainment System(NES)](https://en.wikipedia.org/wiki/Nintendo_Entertainment_System) in 1985.
-We replicate a paper from members of [OpenAI and UC Berkeley](https://arxiv.org/abs/1808.04355), creating agents that learn to solve many levels in this game[^1].
+We replicate a paper from members of [OpenAI and UC Berkeley](https://arxiv.org/abs/1808.04355), creating agents that learn to solve many levels in this game.

-The central idea is to use **Curiosity** as a reward.
+The central idea is to use **Curiosity** as a reward[^1].
 The agent
 * Attempts to predict future states
 * Prefers to enter states that it's unable to predict well.